 While it may lead to some weight loss, weight is far from the most important factor in performance, and the side effects associated with that weight loss may be more monumental for the body to adjust to.

-Intermittent fasting is likely to lead to under-fueling and relative energy deficiency in sport, hypohydration, and an unhealthy mindset around food, all of which can lead to undesired performance and health outcomes.
+Intermittent fasting is likely to lead to under-fueling, bonking in a marathon, and relative energy deficiency in sport, hypohydration, and an unhealthy mindset around food, all of which can lead to undesired performance and health outcomes.
 Fueling properly for training will lead to improved running more than following any diet.

 A diet for athletes to lose weight needs to meet your basic energy needs without drastic calorie cutting, which can lead to nutrient deficiencies, dehydration, electrolyte imbalance and more.

 Reach out to one of our dietitians to individualize your runners diet plan!

 American College of Sports Medicine; American Dietetic Association; Dietitians of Canada.
 Joint Position Statement: nutrition and athletic performance.
 American College of Sports Medicine, American Dietetic Association, and Dietitians of Canada.
 Med Sci Sports Exerc.
 2000 Dec;32(12):2130-45. doi: 10.1097/00005768-200012000-00025.
 Erratum in: Med Sci Sports Exerc 2001 Jan;33(1):following table of contents.
 PMID: 11128862.

 Brady, A. J., Langton, H. M., Mulligan, M., & Egan, B. (2020).
 Effects of 8 weeks of 16:8 time-restricted eating in male middle- and long-distance runners.
 Medicine and Science in Sports and Exercise, 53(3), 633-642.